 -

 The Swiss Financial Market Supervisory Authority (FINMA) is competent for issuing licenses under the financial market laws (including fintech licenses) and for market supervision in Switzerland.
-FINMA is also responsible for enforcing the financial market regulations and for investigating related infringements.
-The basis of the regulatory framework is established by federal laws issued by the Parliament, which are developed or specified in ordinances issued by the Federal Council and, in certain cases, further specified in FINMA ordinances.
-The regulatory practice of FINMA is reflected in circulars, guidelines and guidances.
+FINMA is also responsible for enforcing financial market regulations and for investigating related infringements.
+The basis of the regulatory framework is established by federal laws issued by Parliament, which are developed or specified in ordinances issued by the Federal Council and, in certain cases, further specified in FINMA Ordinances.
+The regulatory practice of FINMA is reflected in circulars, guidelines and guidance.

 FINMA has established a “fintech desk”, which pre-assesses the regulatory qualification of fintech business models that voluntarily request such a pre-assessment from FINMA.
 The fintech desk can further be approached when in doubt about the interpretation of a specific regulation.